YashTariyal/banking-platform/docs/account-service.md

   - Maven
   - Local Postgres (database `account_service`, user `account_svc`)
   - Local Kafka on `localhost:9092`
+  - (Optional) An OAuth2 / OIDC provider that can issue JWT access tokens

 - **Start infra (if using the provided docker compose):**